At the Pentagon, overpriced fuel sparks allegations — and denials — of a slush fund

 All told, the DLA charged the armed forces about $23 billion more for fuel between 2010 and 2016 than what airlines would have paid on the open market, according to a review of Pentagon purchasing data.

-Thomas W. Hicks, who served as the Navy’s deputy undersecretary for management until February, said that Navy officials began raising questions about the discrepancy in 2011 during meetings with the DLA and the Office of the Defense Secretary.
+Thomas W. Hicks, who served as the Navy’s deputy undersecretary for management until February, said that Navy officials began raising questions about the discrepancy in 2011 during meetings with the DLA and the office of the defense secretary.

 Those officials responded that the differential was necessary to upgrade distribution centers and other infrastructure, Hicks said.
 But when pressed for data to justify the price hikes, their numbers didn’t add up, according to Navy officials.